anandray/web3-eg/specification/public-api/README.md

-# Public API Layer
+# Public API

-This document is describing the base concepts to decouple the internal core API from the exposed public API.
+## Exporting of classes and methods

+All classes and methods are exported over one module with the name ``web3``.

 ## Namespace